anton6263/anton6263/README.md

 ### :desktop_computer:  About me:
 <div>
-I'm on the website development team as a <b>Fullstack QA Engineer</b>.
-We're working on the websites of the private clinic, as well as on the corporate constructor of landings.
-Also we develop the media about health and evidence-based medicine "Cuprum.media"
+I'm part of the mobile application development team, specializing as an <b>Auto QA Engineer</b>.
+Our focus lies in developing application for a private clinic, primarily centered around online appointment booking and health tracking functionalities.
+Additionally, we engage in some work related to the clinic's website for online appointment scheduling.
 </div>